VGLoic/aws-exploration/README.md

 Making good progress, that's nice!

+### 5. Running in CI

+I would like to update my CI now.
+I would like to have a GitHub action that allows me to trigger a `terraform apply` or something like that.
+I don't necessarily want to update everything on push to `main` as I don't want my environment always up.

+Let's see what I can do.

+I started with this [page on Terraform talking about automation](https://developer.hashicorp.com/terraform/tutorials/automation/automate-terraform).
+Having a proper way of reviewing the changes, i.e. putting human verification between `terraform plan` and `terraform apply`, is actually non trivial.
+In this case, it seems that relying on something like Terraform Cloud actually helps a lot as it allows me to properly orchestrate the proposals.

+I continue with the [specific page for GitHub actions](https://developer.hashicorp.com/terraform/tutorials/automation/github-actions).
+It's interesting.
+It actually looks like my situation will not be that straightforward to handle.
+The issue is that I need to push my new action to AWS ECR, create my new task definition revision and then I would like my plan to use it.

+One way would be to use Terraform "only" for setting up the infrastructure.
+Then I would use my current workflow to push to ECR, create my task definition revision and update my ECS service with it.

+I will start very simple, not necessarily what I want but simple.
+I'll update my existing workflow in order to plan and apply my infrastructures on `push` on `main`, so it should go something as
+1. push image to ECR,
+2. create new task definition revision,
+3. plan the changes the new task definition revision,
+4. apply the plan.

+Basically, I remove the `Deploy Amazon ECS task definition` step from before and replace it with Terraform.

 ## Development

 This repository uses the [rust language](https://www.rust-lang.org/), make sure to have it installed before going further.
 Installation instructions can be found [here](https://www.rust-lang.org/tools/install).